HarryLovesCode/Vulkan-API-Book/chap06/chap06.md

 ## `VkSwapchainCreateInfoKHR`

 Next up, we're going to prepare the information needed to create our `VkSwapchainKHR`.
-You can find more information [here](https://www.khronos.org/files/vulkan10-reference-guide.pdf) in section **29.6**.
-The definition looks like this:
+You can find more information [here](https://www.khronos.org/registry/vulkan/specs/1.0-wsi_extensions/xhtml/vkspec.html#VkSwapchainCreateInfoKHR) and the definition looks like this:

 ```cpp
 typedef struct VkSwapchainCreateInfoKHR {